ibm-cloud-docs/schematics/workspace-setup.md

 1. From the {{site.data.keyword.cloud_notm}} menu, select [**{{site.data.keyword.bpshort}}**](https://cloud.ibm.com/schematics/overview){: external}.
 2. Click **Create a workspace**.
 3. Configure your workspace.
    1. Enter a descriptive name for your workspace.
+The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
 When you create a workspace for your own Terraform template, consider including the microservice component that you set up with your Terraform template and the {{site.data.keyword.cloud_notm}} environment where you want to deploy your resources in your name.
 For more information about how to structure your workspaces, see [Designing your workspace structure](/docs/schematics?topic=schematics-workspace-setup#structure-workspace).
    2. Optional: Enter tags for your workspace.
 You can use the tags later to find workspaces that are related to each other.
    3. Optional: Enter a description for your workspace.
    4. Enter the link to your GitHub repository.
 The link can point to the `master` branch, any other branch, or a subdirectory.